bringler/gaggiuino.github.io/docs/stm32-upgrade-pack/blackpill.md

 - Pump assist during descale program.

 Installing the relay is relatively simple as it is essentially a drop-in replacement for the Optocoupler.
 The below diagram demonstrates the install with the GC switch panel, relay and related pins.
+Remove the brew switch bottom wire and secure it against shorts.

 ![Figure 6 - Relay diagram for the GCP](https://user-images.githubusercontent.com/80347096/191401329-cdcc0a6a-b414-4c01-bbc8-07d16a5a4282.png)